BettercareHealth/bettercare/ebola-prevention-and-control/test-3.md

 	1. Cleaning the protective equipment after use
 	1. Putting the protective equipment on
 	1. Taking the protective equipment off
-17. The main role of a “PPE buddy” is to:
+17. The main role of a 'PPE buddy' is to:
 	1. Collect the used personal protective clothing and safely dispose of it
 	1. Provide emotional support when caring for Ebola patients
 	1. Helping with putting on and taking off personal protective clothing